Winter operations 1914–1915: Affairs of Cuinchy

-In January 1915, rain, snow and floods added to the dangers of sniping and artillery-fire during the day and at night both sides concentrated on repairing trenches.
+In January 1915, rain, snow and floods added to the dangers of sniping and artillery-fire during the day; at night both sides concentrated on repairing trenches.
 The area from the old La Bassée battlefield to Kemmel, 20 mi to the north, was mainly flat low-lying meadow, in the basin of the Lys (Leie) river.
 Clay sub-soil stopped water soaking more than 2 ft down, which left trenches waterlogged.
 The Lys rose 7 ft, spread out by more than 100 ft and some trenches had to be abandoned.
 In other places trenches were blocked at both ends and continuously bailed out, the intervening ground being covered by crossfire from the "islands".
 Many men stood knee-deep in water and were relieved twice a day.
 In January sickness in the First Army averaged 2,144 men per day.

 On 1 January, a German attack captured several British posts on a railway embankment at brick stacks near La Bassée Canal, in the vicinity of Cuinchy, held by the 2nd Brigade of the 1st Division.
 A battalion counter-attack at 10:00 p.m. failed and a second attempt at 4:00 a.m. on 2 January was eventually repulsed.
 A bigger British attack on 10 January recaptured the posts and defeated three German counter-attacks but then lost the posts to a German attack on 12 January.
 A German deserter disclosed that a larger German attack was due against Cuinchy, French positions to the south and against Givenchy to the north.
 About ninety minutes later, units of the German 84th Brigade (29th Division) and 79th Brigade attacked on either side of the canal.
 The German infantry reached the Allied strong-points behind the support line but could not advance further.

 After a delay, a counter-attack began on the south bank and was repulsed, which left the British line south of the canal in a re-entrant.
 On 29 January, there were two more German attacks which were repulsed by two 2nd Brigade battalions.
 Another attack on 1 February took a post on the railway embankment, which was recovered by a counter-attack and 32 German troops were taken prisoner.
 The 2nd Division relieved the 1st Division on 4 February; on 6 February, the 4th (Guards) Brigade crossed no man's land in the dark and then attacked to push forward the line on the flanks.
 The attack captured the brick stacks and improved the line at the junction with the French.
 German counter-attacks including a deception failed when a group of Germans approached the British line, calling out "Don't shoot, we are engineers!".
 James Edmonds, the British official historian, called this a legitimate ruse, since an alert defender could be expected to challenge the party and allow only one man to approach.